danielewworrall/harmonicConvolutions/README.md

 - [ ] API simplication
 - [ ] Longer tutorial

-#HN Tensorflow Tutorial
+#HNet Tensorflow Tutorial

-The key component of our HN ops is the complex convolution, which we can approximate using 4 real-valued convolutions.
+The key component of our HNet ops is the complex convolution, which we can approximate using 4 real-valued convolutions.
 This is implemented in the `complex_conv` function contained in `harmonic_network_ops.py`.
 Using CUDNN, we can write this in tensorflow as follows (where r denotes a real and i an imaginary tensor):

 ```python